tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 you in other contexts, so we encourage you to read this entire section.

-### <a id="ls-pasting"></a>Na&iuml;ve Way: Pasting Text in from a Terminal Emulator
+### <a id="ls-pasting"></a>Pasting Text in from a Terminal Emulator: The Na&iuml;ve Way

-If you are SSHing into your PiDP-8/I, you might think to write your FOCAL programs in your favorite text editor out in the host OS then copy and paste that text into U/W FOCAL via the terminal emulator connected to the PiDP-8/I running it.
+If you are SSHing into your PiDP-8/I, you might think to write your FOCAL programs in your favorite text editor on your client PC then copy and paste that text into U/W FOCAL over SSH.
 Currently, that won't work.
 (2017.10.05) We believe it is because of the way U/W FOCAL handles terminal I/O and interrupts.
 If you try, the input ends up trashed in FOCAL.

 ### <a id="ls-pip"></a>Pasting Text in from a Terminal Emulator: The Way That Works